This is a complete guide on how to plan, create, and run a successful webinar.

 The whole point of any webinar is to build trust with your audience.
 We buy from those we trust.

-One way to quickly build trust is to be forthright from the get go.
-I mean from the moment you invite your audience to your webinar.
+One way to quickly build trust is to be forthright from the start, from the moment you invite your audience to your webinar.

-Everytime I mention the offer, I simply mention that this offer is for those who want to take action get started now.
+Every time I mention the offer, I simply mention that this offer is for those who want to take action to get started now.
 For those who don’t, it’s cool; they’ll still get a ton of value from the webinar.

-When you go shopping for a car, why do you think the salesman always wants you to test drive the car you have your eye on.
-It’s because the one of the best sales tools is an experience.
+When you go shopping for a car, why do you think the salesman always wants you to go for a test drive?
+It’s because one of the best sales tools is an experience with the product.

 They want you to feel what it’s like to own the car.
 How does it feel to walk up to it and unlock it?
-What’s it like to be behind the wheel of it?
+What’s it like to be behind the wheel?
 As you take it for a spin, you can’t help but compare it to your current car.

-The moral of the story is, let a demo do the selling for you.
+The moral of the story?
+Let a demo do the selling for you.

 Show your audience the inside of your course and everything it includes.
 Show them your physical product up close on camera and all its interesting quirks.
 Make a webinar your own personal home shopping network.